Technigo/project-happy-thoughts/README.md

 #  "Happy Thoughts" Our own version of Twitter

 My third project in React - In this app you are able to posting your thoughts to an API, fetch the recent posts.
 You are also able to "like" a post.

+Update:  Now using a MongoDB API from my other repo https://github.com/Nasimmhn/project-happy-thoughts-api

 ## Learning objectives 🧠